olinjs/olinjs/lessons/09-clientside-frameworks/README.md

 ##REACT
 **For this semester, we are going to be utilizing React as our client-side framework.
 React is widely used by software companies, and is extremely efficient due to the fact that it creates its own virtual DOM.
 Read and follow the tutorial in the following readme: [REACT](./REACT/README.md)**

 <a name="inclass-09"></a>

 ----------------------
 # Lesson 8 In-Class Exercises

 ##Endless possibilities
 React and Angular are two of the most popular client-side frameworks.
 While we will be using React in this class, it's useful to know how different approaches work.
 Comparing React and Angular is very difficult due to their fundementally different approaches to organizing your client-side code.
 Both frameworks have pros and cons and which one you should use varies both on your personal taste and the project you are working on.
+If you want to read some stuff about the history check out [this](./AngularReactHistory.md).
 Pay particular attention to the following keywords:

 ####Angular
 - Two-way data binding